 CMS Market Share: The Most Popular Website Platforms in 2024

-There are more than 78 million live websites today, across the entire internet.
-A huge number of these websites are powered by a content management system, or CMS.
+There are more than 78 million live websites today across the entire internet.
+Most are powered by a content management system, or CMS.

 From WordPress to Shopify to Joomla, these platforms are the infrastructure behind the internet as we know it today.
-Keep reading to learn more, with all you need to know about CMS market share in 2024.
+Keep reading to learn the top content management systems by market share in 2024.

 What Are the Most Popular CMS Platforms by Market Share?